Geoffrey Clifton-Brown: Parliamentary career

 During 1991, Clifton-Brown was selected as the candidate for the then Conservative parliamentary constituency of Cirencester and Tewkesbury, following the retirement of the former Cabinet minister Nicholas Ridley.
 He won the seat at the 1992 general election with 55.6% of the vote and a majority of 16,058, both slightly higher than at the 1987 general election.
-Clfiton-Brown made his maiden speech on 12 June 1992.
+Clifton-Brown made his maiden speech on 12 June 1992.

 When newly elected Clifton-Brown became a member of the Environment Select Committee, where he remained until 1995.
-He was then appointed as the Parliamentary Private Secretary to Douglas Hogg, the Minister of Agriculture, Fisheries and Food.
+He was then appointed as the Parliamentary private secretary to Douglas Hogg, the Minister of Agriculture, Fisheries and Food.

 The constituency of Cirencester and Tewkesbury was abolished, but Clifton-Brown contested and was elected for the newly drawn constituency of Cotswold at the 1997 general election.
 He won with 46.4% of the vote, a decrease of 8% from 1992, and a majority of 11,965, down from 16,058.
 (Note: Percentage change and swing for 1997 is calculated relative to the Rallings and Thrasher 1992 notional constituency result, not actual 1992 result.
 See C. Rallings & M. Thrasher, The Media Guide to the New Parliamentary Constituencies (Plymouth: LGC Elections Centre, 1995)) He was again re-elected at the 2001 general election with an increased vote share of 50.3% and an increased majority of 11,983.

 In 2002, after Iain Duncan Smith became leader of the Conservative party, Clifton-Brown became the Shadow Minister for Local and Devolved Government Affairs.

 Clifton-Brown was re-elected at the 2005 general election with a decreased vote share of 49.3% and a decreased majority of 9,688.
 He returned to Westminster as assistant Chief Conservative Whip.
 On the accession of David Cameron as Leader of the Conservative Party, he was appointed the Shadow Minister for Foreign Affairs, Trade and Investment.

 During the parliamentary expenses scandal in 2009, Clifton-Brown switched his main residence from his house in the Cotswolds to a London flat.
 The Cotswolds Conservative Party Association said that Clifton-Brown had acted within the rules.

 Clifton-Brown was again re-elected at the 2010 general election, increasing his vote share to 53% and his majority to 12,864.